-Anniversary for a successful publication in the real estate industry: In what is now its tenth year, the retail real estate specialist MEC, together with its partners Nuveen, Savills, Dr. La-demann & Partner and Wisag the FMZ-Report 2022.
-“Evoluzzer wanted.
-Retail real estate – major changes and new opportunities” – the current issue deals with the numerous major changes in the asset class of retail real estate and the resulting opportunities.
-The editors agree: It is the time of the Evoluzzers.
+It is an anniversary for a successful publication in the real estate industry: In what is now its tenth year, the retail real estate specialist MEC, together with its partners Nuveen, Savills, Dr. Lademann & Partner and Wisag publishes the FMZ-Report 2022.
+“Evolutionaries wanted.
+Retail real estate – major changes and new opportunities” – is the title of the current issue that deals with the many major changes in this asset class of retail real estate and the resulting opportunities.
+And the editors agree: It is a time for evolutionaries.

-“In the history of the FMZ Report, there has never been a year in which the dynamics of change were as strong and the transformation processes in the economy and society as far-reaching as they are today,” says Christian Schröder, COO of the publisher MEC, describing the editorial focus of the current edition with more than 100 pages.
-In it, the authors address the current defining issues for retail real estate.
+“In the history of the FMZ Report, there has never been a year in which the dynamics of change were as strong and the transformation processes in the economy and society as far-reaching as they are today,” says Christian Schröder, COO of the publisher MEC, describing the editorial focus of the current edition, which comprises more than 100 pages.
+In the report, the authors address the current defining issues for the retail real estate sector.

 Climate protection, changing consumer behavior, digitalization – retail parks are facing a wide range of new challenges.
 All of them have one thing in common: they cost a lot of money.
 What is part of the investment strategy for a retail location and what factors influence investment decisions?
 Maria Grubmüller, Senior Research Associate at Nuveen, gets to the bottom of these questions in the current FMZ Report.
 Change is part of life.
 However, there are events that give such processes a powerful boost.